hirokoymj-new/Array-ArrayObject-Object/README.md

-# Array, Array of object, Object
+# Array, Array of object

 - JavaScript is **no associative array** so to use  `Array of object` to make associative array.